jeffstieler/atlas-help/README.md

 Suggestions or clarifications
 -----------------------------
-If you think an article or guide can be improved and don't wish to make the changes yourself, please open an issue with a description of your suggestion so we can improve it. **For Atlas-specific support, such as anything dealing with your account, please email [support@hashicorp.com](mailto:support@hashicorp.com).**
+**For Atlas-specific support, such as anything dealing with your account, please email [support@hashicorp.com](mailto:support@hashicorp.com).**